Definition

 Use cases

 ROAS can be used in various situations.
-It can be used to measure the profitability of advertisers, to see if a campaign is achieving a good ROI, to compare the effectiveness of different campaigns and to optimize campaign budgeting.
+It can be used to measure advertiser profitability, to see if a campaign is getting a good ROI, to compare the effectiveness of different campaigns, and to optimize campaign budgeting.

 Examples

-Example 1: An advertising client plans to run a campaign with a budget of USD 10,000.
-At the end of the campaign, the campaign has generated a net income of 15,000 US dollars.
-The ROAS for the campaign is 1.5, which means that for every dollar spent, 1.5 US dollars were earned back.
+Example 1: An advertiser plans to run a campaign with a budget of $10,000.
+At the end of the campaign, the campaign has generated net revenue of $15,000.
+The ROAS for the campaign is 1.5, which means that for every dollar spent, $1.5 was recovered.

-Example 2: An advertising client plans to run a campaign with a budget of 20,000 US dollars.
-At the end of the campaign, the campaign has generated a net income of 12,000 US dollars.
-The ROAS for the campaign is 0.6, which means that for every dollar spent, 0.6 US dollars were earned back.
+Example 2: An advertiser plans to run a campaign with a budget of $20,000.
+At the end of the campaign, the campaign has generated net revenue of $12,000.
+The ROAS for the campaign is 0.6, which means that for every dollar spent, $0.6 was recovered.

 Conclusion

 ROAS is a useful tool to measure the effectiveness of advertising campaigns.
 It allows the user to evaluate the profitability of a campaign, but it is not able to measure the impact of the campaign on the audience.
-It can be used in various situations to measure the profitability of advertisers, compare campaigns with each other and optimize campaign budgeting.
+It can be used in various situations to measure advertisers' profitability, compare campaigns and optimize campaign budgeting.

 « Back to Glossary Index